 Don't worry.
 It sounds scarier than it is.
 But it is a serious business, and that's why employers want you to be certified.

 Electronic health record training costs just $2,700 with MedCerts.
-That said, if you're a military spouse eligible for a MyCAA funding grant, you can complete the program at no cost.
+That said, if you're a military spouse eligible for the MyCAA grant, you can complete the program at no cost.
 Like other MyCAA schools, MedCerts provides medical assistant training and other educational programs, including the EHR Specialist program, so that military spouses can work and contribute wherever they are.

 MedCerts also accepts private payers, of course, and offers monthly payment plans to make training affordable.
 There's no excuse—get started today.